 Drills are most commonly used to drill holes and to drive in screws and other small fasteners.
 They make a great choice for quick projects around the home.

-Additionally, with the use of impact-rated, ¼-inch hex-shank drill bits, you can accomplish some basic drilling tasks with an impact driver.
-However, these tasks will be limited in scope; an impact driver is not ideal for precision drilling tasks and should be limited to jobs where the size or placement of the hole is not crucial but more torque may be needed, such as drilling through metal and dense or knotty wood.
+Some may ask, what is an impact driver used for?
+Impact drivers are more commonly used to drive in a large quantity of fasteners, longer screws and lag bolts.
+Long screws and, with the use of an adapter, lag bolts can be driven in more easily by an impact driver.
+If you use impact-rated, 1/4-inch hex-shank drill bits, you can accomplish some basic drilling tasks with an impact driver.
+However, these tasks will be limited in scope.
+An impact driver is not ideal for precision drilling tasks and should be limited to jobs where the size or placement of the hole is not crucial but more torque may be needed, such as drilling through metal and dense or knotty wood.

 Tip: Always follow manufacturer’s use and safety recommendations for drills and drill accessories.

-Impact drivers offer a number of advantages, particularly if you are completing a larger scale project.
-It provides much of the force you may need to drive in a large fastener, reducing the demand on your muscles and wrists.
-This can also help extend the time you can comfortably work on your project.
+The main advantage of impact drivers is their ability to drive in numerous fasteners quickly.
+The added force offered by the tool saves your hands and wrists as you work.
+This can help extend the time you can comfortably work on your project.
 Also, the impact driver is much less likely to strip your screws when in use.
-The short pulses tighten in more controlled fashion, allowing the tool to maintain better contact with the screw head.
+The short pulses tighten in a more controlled fashion, allowing the tool to maintain better contact with the screw head.

 Due to friction produced in its operation, a brushed motor is slightly less efficient than its brushless counterpart.
-Brushless motors operate without friction, leading to a number of benefits: more power going to the tool, precision motor and power control, more battery run time, less heat generated during use, and a longer-life battery.
-In addition, brushless tools require less maintenance.
+Brushless motors operate without friction, leading to a number of benefits: more power going to the tool, precision motor and power control, more battery run time, less heat generated during use and a longer-life battery.
+Brushless tools also require less maintenance.
 Due to the friction produced by contact, the parts in a brushed tool may occasionally need to be replaced.
 However, these advances in brushless technology come at a higher cost.